jeffrey-3/jeffrey-3.github.io/index.md

 - Electro-optical and infrared tracking systems
 - Visual-inertial odometry

-I like to read other peoples project blogs and message engineers for help on my projects
+I like to read forums, other peoples project blogs, and message engineers for help on my projects

 # Canadian CanSat Design Challenge